DANIELKAKAI/django_docker_project/README.md

 # Docker project
-In this test I have set up django and postgres docker containers. the password is assigned to an environment variable in both containers
+In this test I have set up django and postgres containers using docker

 ## How it works